Baby Led Weaning

 My son is now 9 months and we started BLW at 6 months.
 We have loved the experience and I think he has too.
 He took to the concept of solid food very smoothly …

-What is being called “Baby Led Weaning” is an an approach that has been practiced in the Caribbean for many years.
+What is being called “Baby Led Weaning” is an approach that has been practised in the Caribbean for many years.
 I have seen it done by family and friends …